clbutler/butler_et_al_Corydoras_TEs/README.md

 For ease of use, file and folder navigation are conducted relative to the current script location within GitHub.
 This was handily achieved using the rstudioapi package https://cran.r-project.org/web/packages/rstudioapi/rstudioapi.pdf (getActiveProject).

+If you are having trouble rendering html files provided please use the following service https://htmlpreview.github.io/

 If you have any questions regarding this content please do get into contact with myself at 96clbutler@gmail.com.